-- Achieved Level 2 English and Maths - Satisfied their employer that they are consistently working at, or above, the occupational competence of the Level 4 Policy Officer - Compiled, and ready to submit, a portfolio of 18 discrete pieces of evidence towards the professional discussion - Completed project proposal - A signed declaration - Declared any reasonable adjustments and special considerations
+- Achieved Level 2 English and Maths - Satisfied their employer that they are consistently working at, or above, the occupational competence of the Level 4 Policy Officer - Compiled, and ready to submit, a portfolio of 18 discrete pieces of evidence towards the professional discussion - Completed a project proposal scoping document - A signed declaration - Declared any reasonable adjustments and special considerations

 Readiness for Gateway includes confirming that the apprentice's portfolio of evidence meets the requirements of the knowledge, skills and behaviours set out within the Level 4 Policy Officer Standard.
-This will be confirmed at Gateway and documented on EPAPro.
+This will be confirmed at Gateway and documented on epaPRO.
 This notifies us that the apprentice is ready for their assessment and the EPA planning meeting will be organised.